autodesk-platform-services/aps-power-automate-tools/docs/tutorials/create-webhooks-connector/index.md

 ![Security configuration](images/security-configuration.png)

-- After the connector has been created, copy the auto-generated **Redirect URL** at the very bottom of the **OAuth 2.0** panel (should look something like this: `https://global.consent.azure-apim.net/redirect/...`), and register it as a callback URL for your APS application on https://aps.autodesk.com/myapps
+- After the connector has been created, copy the auto-generated **Redirect URL** at the very bottom of the **OAuth 2.0** panel (it should look something like this: `https://global.consent.azure-apim.net/redirect/...`), and register it as a callback URL for your APS application on https://aps.autodesk.com/myapps

 ![Register callback URL in APS](images/add-callback-url.png)